 Another possible reason for the problem is that two SMTP service processes are running on the server.
 An example for Windows (commands below executed in a commandline

 TCP 203.0.113.2:25 0.0.0.0:0 LISTENING 1524

-Check which one of SMTP servers is used by Plesk ( Tools&Settings > Services Management ) and stop the process of another one.
+Check which one of SMTP servers is used by Plesk in Tools & Settings > Services Management and stop the process of another one.

-mchkutility rebuilds Qmail configuration files, restores missing mail account directories, etc., according to settings from Plesk database.
-Please note, that the utility may run for a long time and the mail accounts may not be accessible, while it runs.
+mchkutility rebuilds Qmail configuration files, restores missing mail account directories, etc, according to settings from Plesk database.
+Note: the utility may run for a long time and the mail accounts may not be accessible, while it is running.